fiduswriter/fiduswriter/README.md

 All of Fidus Writer's original code is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE, for details see LICENSE.
 Some third party libraries are licensed under other, compatible open source libraries.
 Licensing information is included in those files.

-Howto install
+Simple install
 ----

-The following are instructions working on most *NIX systems.
+The following are instructions working on most *NIX systems and gives you a simple test installation.

 1. Download the Fidus Writer sources to your computer.
 Unarchive if necessary.